almeidaws/desafio-ios-gustavo-amaral/README.md

 Views from SwiftUI are like functions that return a screen based the data given to it.
 It is functional.
 Considering those facts, there is a new way to implement [MVVM](https://nalexn.github.io/clean-architecture-swiftui/) and another new one called [Composable](https://www.pointfree.co/collections/composable-architecture).

-For this app, MVVM was choosed for some reasons:
+For this app, MVVM was picked for some reasons:

 1. It is not [opinionated](https://stackoverflow.com/a/802064/8869936).
 2. It fits well the idea of handling any necessary logic and delivering to the UI data ready to be presented.